Daily first-time positivity rates plunge: State to 6.54%, Palm Beach County to 5.88%

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 414,107 Friday, an increase of 3,758 and after a record 4,462 Jan.
-12. Seventeen states reported at least 50 more deaths.
+29, the national toll has risen to 417,394 Saturday, an increase of 3,287 and after a record 4,462 Jan.
+12. Eighteen states reported at least 50 more deaths.

-Top-ranked states: No. 1 New York: had an increase of 192 to rise to 41,969 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 160 to rise to 42,134 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high and state-record 764 deaths, surpassing the mark of 695 Jan.
-9, at 34,768.
-No. 3 Texas with rise of 422 at 33,707.
-No. 5: New Jersey: increase of 118 at 20,875.
+No. 2 California: increase of U.S.-high 593 one day after state-record 764 deaths at 36,361.
+No. 3 Texas with rise of 407 at 34,114.
+No. 5: New Jersey: increase of 63 at 20,934.

 Cases